If you were referred to this web page by your search engine, find keywords selected

 of the Tactical Air Forces" by Lt.
 Col. James C. Slife.

+See page 115 of this pdf.
 This review gives worthy attention to this public domain book linked below.(review credit--Air and Space Power Journal, Spring 2005, by General Larry D. Welch, USAF retired.)

 Creech Blue: Gen Bill Creech and the Reformation